 Analyzed 3 competing apps via 1-star and 5-star reviews to learn what parents love and what to avoid.

-Before designing screens, we ran a business model workshop using the research outputs.
-We explored multiple value propositions, ran a SWOT analysis on different business models, and aligned as a team on a direction: free articles to attract, premium online courses to monetize.
+Using research outputs, we explored multiple value propositions, ran a SWOT analysis on different business models, and aligned on a direction: free articles to attract, premium online courses to monetize.

 Parents want to read research and case studies for the problems they're trying to solve — not just opinions.